FOSSEE/st-scripts/multiple_plots/script.rst

 ..
 R28

-Let us try one more exercise.Please pause here.
+Let us try one more exercise.Pause the video here, try out the exercise and resume the video.

   We know that the Pressure, Volume and Temperatures are held by the equation PV = nRT where nR is a constant.
-Let us assume nR = .01 Joules/Kelvin and T = 200K.
+Let us assume nR =0.01 Joules/Kelvin and T = 200K.
 V can be in the range from 21cc to 100cc.
-Draw two different plots as subplots, one being the Pressure versus Volume plot and the other being Pressure versus Temparature plot.
+Draw two different plots as subplots, one being the Pressure versus Volume plot and the other being Pressure versus Temperature plot.

 ..
 L28

+{{{ Show slide with question 3 }}}

 ..
-L29

-{{{ Pause for a while and continue }}}

-..
 R29

-..
-R30

 To start with, we have been given the range of Volume using which we can define the variable V

 ..
-L30
+L29

+{{{ Pause for a while and continue }}}

 ::

     V = linspace(21, 100, 500)

 ..
-R31
+R30

 Now we can create first subplot and draw Pressure versus Volume graph using this V. We know that nRT is a constant which is equal to 2.0 since nR = 0.01 Joules/Kelvin and T = 200 Kelvin

 ..
-L31
+L30

 ::

     subplot(2, 1, 1)
     plot(V, 2.0/V)

 ..
-R32
+R31

 Now we can create the second subplot and draw the Pressure versus Temparature plot as follows

 ..
-L32
+L31

 ::

     subplot(2, 1, 2)
     plot(200, 2.0/V)

 ..
-R33
+R32

 Unfortunately we have an error now, telling x and y dimensions don't match.
 This is because our V contains a set of values as returned by